 I, too, was in a foul mood this morning!
 But guess what?
 I still managed to smile at you and took the time to ask how you were?

 Who wants to know what she said to me when I asked the question, “Good morning dear, how are you?”
 She literally BARKED back at me, “Well thanks for not untangling the hangers for me!”
 And nope, it wasn’t friendly banter!
 She was literally mad that I didn’t untangle the hangers.
 Now what?

-Well I’ll tell you “now what”.
+Well, I’ll tell you “now what”.
 I’m so done with not only that dry cleaner lady but likewise anyone in my life who does not treat me or mine with the equal amounts of kindness and respect with which I treat them.
 These last few months have been a reckoning of my soul, my strength, my will, and the personal boundaries I need to keep firmly in place going forward if I am going to survive without bitterness.
 I will not be spoken to harshly.
 I will not be treated rudely.
 I will not be disregarded, or unappreciated, or taken for granted.
 No more.
 Never again!
 “We treat and value others as we wish to be treated and valued or we lose them.”
 When I drove away from the window I kept my calm, and simply said to her, “See you next Tuesday dear!”
-Only she won’t be seeing any of these Williamsons again, and I’m damned sure she didn’t understand the horrible encrypted message I was sending.
+Only she won’t be seeing any of these Williamsons again, and I’m damned sure she didn’t understand the horribly cryptic message I was sending.

 As My Cousin Vinny once said, “I’M DONE WITH THAT GUY”!
 And yup, I’m so done with all those guys (and girls).
-Life is too short to spend my good energy or precious time in the company of miserable, toxic people. – The End
+Life is too short to spend my good energy or precious time in the BULLSHIT company of miserable, toxic people. – The End